What is fascism?

 Indeed, to understand fascism, we need to start with the ideas of G.W.F.
 Hegel, the German enlightenment philosopher, whose dialectic theory of progress as an inevitable journey from darkness to enlightenment as driven by the resolution to contradicting ideas, was fundamental to the development of most of left-wing political thought.
 The most important heir to Hegel was Karl Marx, who “stood Hegel on his head” with his dialectic materialism and argued that rather than needing to speculate about conflicts in our consciousness, there were plenty of contradictions plainly visible in the material world, in particular, the contrast in life conditions between the bourgeoisie (the dominant capitalist class) and the proletariat.

-The Marxist theory of how class conflict would spur revolution would go on to influence left-wing revolutionaries and other thinkers throughout the 20th century, but of course, there were many thinkers of the Hegelian school who we sceptical about Marxist class warfare and did not believe that proletarian revolution was the inevitable next stage in the Hegelian dialectic.
+The Marxist theory of how class conflict would spur revolution would go on to influence left-wing revolutionaries and other thinkers throughout the 20th century, but of course, there were many thinkers of the Hegelian school who were sceptical about Marxist class warfare and did not believe that proletarian revolution was the inevitable next stage in the Hegelian dialectic.
 One such sceptic was the Italian Giovanni Gentile (1875-1944), who rejected Marx’s materialism and turned his philosophy in a more traditional Hegelian direction, though with important differences.
 In essence, Marx had proposed that the dialectic state is objectively existing in the material world, a posteriori (i.e. observable) regardless of any individual’s thinking.
 This was rejected by Gentile, who saw the dialectic process as composed of the various oppositional views held by individuals.
 Developing what he called actual idealism, he proposed the that the Hegelian Spirit, the idealist force driving the dialectic process, is comprised not of such individual thoughts but by the thinking that exists “upstream” of those; the “mean” of these various interests.

 Fascism is the political consequence of these philosophical foundations.
 As such, Gentile believed that the state must be a vehicle for expressing the unified thought of the Spirit, and at its core, fascism is therefore less about actual policies than about who should control and direct society.
 For Gentile, the answer to that question is always: the state.
 Fascism, then, in total accordance with Hegel (and Marx), sees liberty not at the individual level, but at the level of the state.
 People should not act freely but rather; they should accept the will of the collective, and hence the state, as an expression of the will of the people.